shanecelis/bevy_asky/README.md

 > compromises and pull requests needed on dependencies were not being accepted.
 > So I decided to do a native-port of asky to bevy; this crate is the
 > result.

+# License

+This crate is licensed under the MIT License or the Apache License 2.0.